mozilla/sphinx-js/README.rst

 Version History
 ===============

+2.1
+  * Aggregate PathTaken errors, and report them all at once.
+This means you don't have to run JSDoc repeatedly while cleaning up large projects.

 2.0.1
   * Fix spurious syntax errors while loading large JSDoc output by writing it to a temp file first. (jhkennedy)